-For appeals, where the expenditure is under £10,000, the review will be considered by the Head of Housing Solutions and the Director for Housing.
+For appeals, where the expenditure is under £10,000, the review will be considered by the Corporate Manager for Housing Solutions and the Assistant Director for Housing.

-For appeals, where the expenditure is over £10,000, the review will be considered by the Head of Housing Solutions, Director for Housing, and the Cabinet Holder for Housing.
+For appeals, where the expenditure is over £10,000, the review will be considered by the Corporate Manager for Housing Solutions, Assistant Director for Housing and the Cabinet Holder for Housing.